Wiring Switches to Light Bulbs: Introduction

 Suppose $n,m\ge 1$.
 Let $\mu(n,m)$ be the minimum value of $M(W,c)$ over all wirings $W$ of $n$ buttons and bulbs, where Button $i$ is connected to {\it at most} $m$ bulbs, including Bulb $i$, for each $1\le i\le n$, and initially all bulbs are off (which we write as ``$c=0$'').
 If additionally $n\ge m$, let $\mu^*(n,m)$ be the minimum value of $M(W,c)$ over all wirings $W$ of $n$ buttons and bulbs, where Button $i$ is connected to {\it exactly} $m$ bulbs, including Bulb $i$, for each $1\le i\le n$, and $c=0$.
 Thus the Prototype Problem is to show that $\mu^*(2008,2)=1340$.

 We define $\mu(n)=\mu(n,n)$, which trivially equals $\mu(n,m)$ for all $m>n$.
 Thus $\mu(n)$ is the minimum value of $M(W,0)$, over all wirings of the $n$ buttons, subject only to condition (d) above.

 We also define $\nu(n,m)$, $\nu^*(n,m)$, and $\nu(n)$ in a similar manner to $\mu(n,m)$, $\mu^*(n,m)$, and $\mu(n)$, respectively, except that we take the minima over all possible initial configurations $c$, rather than taking $c=0$.
-In this paper, we are mainly interested in $\mu(n,m)$ and $\mu^*(n,m)$, and we compute these functions for $m\le 3$.
-However the more easily calculated $\nu$-variants will be useful, so we compute them in all cases.
+In this article, we are mainly interested in $\mu(n,m)$ and $\mu^*(n,m)$, and we compute these functions for $m\le 3$.
+However the more easily calculated $\nu$-variants provide very useful explicit lower bounds (cf. Theorem \ref{T:nu} below).